artem701/pygad/docs/source/utils.rst

 1. The offspring to be mutated.

-2. The instance from the ``pygad.GA`` class.
+2. The instance from the ``pygad.pygad.GA`` class.
 This instance helps to retrieve any property like ``population``, ``gene_type``, ``gene_space``, etc.